-We have compiled the complete guide to the best school holiday activities in Hobart over the spring school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Hobart over the July school holidays to help make your life so much easier!

-We have broken our list of Hobart school holiday activities into five sections to help you:
+We have broken our list of Hobart school holiday activities for July into five sections to help you: